sentient-agi/mlprints/README.md

 pip install -e . # editable install helps in development process
 ```

-Alternatively, in `uv` simply run:
+Alternatively, if using `uv`, then simply run:
 ```bash
 uv sync
 ```